ziqian98/Web-Search-Engine-System/QryEval/ReadMe.txt

-This software illustrates the architecture for the portion of a searchengine that evaluates queries.
+This software illustrates the architecture for the portion of a search engine that evaluates queries.
 Documents are stored in Lucene 8.1.1 indexes.
 Several main components are described below.